CliMA/ClimaAnalysis.jl/docs/src/var.md

 centimeters per second.

 Sometimes, this automatic unit conversion is not possible (e.g., when you want to transform between incompatible units).
-In this case, you an pass a function that specify how to apply this transformation.
+In this case, you can pass a function that specify how to apply this transformation.
 For example, in the previous case, we can assume that we are talking about water and transform units into a mass flux: